 In 2008 I graduated from the Master of Architecture program at UTS in Sydney.
 It was certainly the hardest thing I’d ever done, at the time — so, cheers all round.

 In April I was asked to join the 2nd Porosity Studio heading to Edinburgh, Scotland.
-This was lead by the inimitable Richard Goodwin and will remain the first and coolest mind-expanding things I had the pleasure to do.
+This was lead by the inimitable Richard Goodwin and will remain the first and coolest mind-expanding thing I have had the pleasure to do.
 I met and collaborated with some amazing people, who remain my good friends to this day.

 In 2007 I was mainly preoccupied with the completion of my masters’ thesis in architecture.
 It was a nightmare, I don’t recommend this form of self torture to anyone.